tarantool/doc/doc/how-to/vshard_quick.rst

 Bootstrapping a cluster
 ~~~~~~~~~~~~~~~~~~~~~~~

-To bootstrap the cluster, follow the steps below:
+After starting instances, you need to bootstrap the cluster as follows:

 1. Connect to the router instance using ``tt connect``: